 I really ought to feed her Lami Low-Cal but I thought she is supposed to be on Prime Original.
 Will she still get enough of a top up of nutrition for herself and the foal whilst she is on Lami Low-Cal?

+It’s always instinctive to presume a broodmare must need ‘more’, and this is why a lot of them are overweight to start with.
+Particularly in the early months of pregnancy.
 We would always recommend Lami Low-Cal for any overweight horse – regardless of their individual circumstances.
-An overweight broodmare is certainly not ideal – and the last thing we want to do is promote further weight gain, so Lami Low-Cal is definitely the way forward to help keep those essential nutrients up during pregnancy without providing extra calories.
+An overweight broodmare is certainly not ideal.
+As we don’t want to promote further weight gain, Lami Low-Cal is definitely the way forward to help keep those essential nutrients up during pregnancy without providing extra calories.

-Just as you would if feeding Prime Original, the amount of Lami Low-Cal can always be increased by 100g per day on top of the usual recommended feeding rate for the last 3 months of gestation, but again if the mare is overweight this often isn’t necessary.
-It’s instinctive to presume a broodmare must need ‘more’, this is why a lot of them are overweight to start with!
+Just as you would if feeding Prime Original, the amount of Lami Low-Cal can always be increased by 100g per day on top of the usual recommended feeding rate for the last 3 months of gestation, but if the mare is overweight this often isn’t necessary.